ug3p141/Paper2Code/README.md

 - 📦 Install only what you need:
   - For OpenAI API: `openai`
   - For open-source models: `vllm`
+      - If you encounter any issues installing vLLM, please refer to the [official vLLM repository](https://github.com/vllm-project/vllm).

 ```bash
 pip install openai